Bank Of Free Educational Resources That Kids Can Use While Schools Are Closed

 With character quizzes, illustration tutorials, and interactive games, the BookTrust makes story time fun for the whole family.

-We may have just celebrated World Book Day earlier this month, but thankfully there's still lots of literature to explore online for nursery, primary school, and secondary school kids including activity packs and yummy recipes.
+We may have just celebrated World Book Day back in March, but thankfully there's still lots of literature to explore online for nursery, primary school, and secondary school kids including activity packs and yummy recipes.
 Gruffalo cake anyone?

 Create an account to get free access to the Fuse School for lessons in maths, biology, chemistry, and physics, exploring things like pollution, climate change and magnetism.